pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 * We need to accept the fact that this is research.
 Just because it is research, does not mean it is above our heads, or than we're not smart enough to participate.
-This is the study of life, of mankind, a domain in which all of us should have at least _some_ experience.
+This is the study of life---of mankind---a domain in which all of us should have at least _some_ experience.
 But it _is_ research, and we need to treat it as such.
 We need to be reasoning things out and creating solid inferences that we wouldn't be afraid to stick our names on.